Raising of Lazarus

 The raising of Lazarus is the seventh miracle of Christ, and the turning point leading to Jesus Christ's arrest and crucification because performing the initiation ritual in public was a betrayal of the ancient mysteries.

 It represents the single unique event of initiation by a human being by the divine being Christ-Jesus.

 Lazarus is the same person as the later John the Evangelist, writer of the Gospel of John and the Book of Revelation.
 After this initiation, the writer of the Gospel of John writes from his newly acquired clairvoyant or spiritual perception.

-The Mystery of John covers how two individuality of John the Baptist (see The being of Elijah) was involved in the initiation of Lazarus-John or John the Evangelist.
+The Mystery of John covers how the Individuality of John the Baptist (see The being of Elijah) was involved in the initiation of Lazarus-John or John the Evangelist.
 Discussion Note on The being of Elijah points out this was it was the Adam sister soul that provided the consciousness soul for John during that process.

 Lecture coverage and references

 1908-05-22-GA103 (read full lecture, as always, for context) positions the raising of Lazarus as a betrayal of the Mysteries

 This took place always in the greatest secrecy and the outer world knew nothing of the occurrences within these ancient Mysteries.
 Through Christ-Jesus a new initiation had to arise to replace the old, an initiation produced by means of forces of which we have yet to speak.
 The old form of initiation must end, but a transition had to be made from the old to the new age and to make this transition, someone had once more to be initiated in the old way, but initiated into Christian Esotericism.
 This only Christ-Jesus Himself could perform and the neophyte was the one who is called Lazarus.
 “This sickness is not unto death,” means here that it is the three and a half day death-like sleep.
 This is clearly indicated.